Grow your own Luffa Sponge

 How to germinate

 I tend to start my luffa seeds in February as it has quite a long season for it to grow.
-I usually aim to start my seeds round valentines day to give the best head start.
-You can use heat mats and grow lights, I personally don’t use those and grow them just fine.
+I usually aim to start my seeds round Valentine’s day to give them the best head start.
+You can use heat mats and grow lights, I personally don’t use those and grow them just fine without.
+Just make sure that at the first germinating stage they’re kept warm.
+After that warmth and light is key.
+Let’s get to it!

 You’ll need: